-Hours: 11am-7pm, June 20–Sept.
-7 at Hewlett Point Park; 7am-5pm for ocean beaches; lifeguards on duty 10am-6pm weekends and holidays until June 19 and daily from June 20 through Labor Day.
+Hours: Ocean beaches open May 27 through Labor Day; lifeguards on duty 10am-6pm weekends and holidays until June 18 and daily from June 19 through Labor Day.
 Special park district beaches open June 17 through Labor Day.
-Pool hours vary, open until Labor Day.
+Pool hours vary, open through Labor Day.

 Jones Beach State Park

 Attractions: Ocean beach, showers, recreation programs, pool, playground, picnic tables, performing arts theater, museum/visitor center, marina, golf, gift shop, food, fishing.
 (Note: No pets allowed.)

 Hours: Open year-round.
 Zach’s Bay swimming area is open daily through Sept.
 4. Call regarding hours for the West End Ocean swimming beach.

 The City of Long Beach

 Attractions: 2.2-mile boardwalk and 3.5 to 4-mile beach on the Atlantic Ocean; playground on Magnolia Boulevard in front of boardwalk; beach concerts and events are held twice a week (see website for schedule of events) during the summer

 Hours: Opens June 24 full-time until Labor Day.
 Lifeguards on duty 9am-6pm.
 See website for schedule of events.